 Most grocery stores sell tahini in their ethnic section.

 Your fork is waiting.

 Roasted Vegetables with Tahini Lemon Sauce

 - Pre-heat oven to 400.

-- Toss cauliflower and sweet potato with olive oil, salt and pepper then spread out in an even layer on foil-lined baking sheet.
+- Toss cauliflower and sweet potato with olive oil, salt, and pepper then spread out in an even layer on a foil-lined baking sheet.
 Roast for 20-25 minutes or until browned.

 - When vegetables are done roasting, serve on a platter and drizzle with tahini lemon parsley sauce.
 Serve warm or at room temp.

 Looking for more delicious appetizer recipes?
 Check out my Pinterest board!